-We are an independent energy company focused on the exploration, development and acquisition of oil and natural gas primarily in the Permian and Mid-Continent regions of the United States.
-The oil and liquids-rich Permian Basin in West Texas and the liquids-rich Anadarko Granite Wash in the Texas Panhandle and Westerr Oklahoma are characterized by multiple target horizons, extensive production histories, long-lived reserves, high drilling success rates and high initial production rates.
-As of June 30, 2012, we have assembled 188,014 net acres in the Permian Basin and 37,924 net acres in the Anadarko Granite Wash.
+Laredo Petroleum Holdings, Inc. (together with its consolidated subsidiaries, "Laredo," "we," "us," "our" or "Company") is an independent energy company focused on the exploration, development and acquisition of oil and natural gas primarily in the Permian and Mid-Continent regions of the United States.
+The oil and liquids-rich Permian Basin in West Texas and the liquids-rich Anadarko Granite Wash in the Texas Panhandle and Western Oklahoma are characterized by multiple target horizons, extensive production histories, long-lived reserves, high drilling success rates and high initial production rates.
+As of December 31, 2012, we had assembled 203,549 net acres in the Permian Basin and 37,322 net acres in the Anadarko Granite Wash and had proved reserves, presented on a two-stream basis, of 188,632 MBOE.

-Our primary exploration and production fairway in the Permian Basin is centered on the eastern side of the basin approximately 35 miles east of Midland, Texas and extends approximately 20 miles wide (east/west) and 80 miles long (north/south) in Glasscock, Howard, Reagan and Sterling Counties, and is referred to in this prospectus as the "Permian-Garden City" area.
-As of June 30, 2012, we held 142,274 net acres in more than 300 sections (each square mile, a "section") in the Permian-Garden City area, with an average working interest of approximately 94% in all producing wells.
+Our primary exploration and production fairway in the Permian Basin is centered on the eastern side of the basin approximately 35 miles east of Midland, Texas and extends approximately 20 miles wide (east/west) and approximately 85 miles long (north/south) in Glasscock, Howard, Reagan and Sterling counties, and is referred to in this Annual Report on Form 10-K as the "Permian-Garden City" area.
+As of December 31, 2012, we held approximately 145,800 net acres in more than 300 sections in the Permian-Garden City area, with an average working interest of approximately 92% in all producing wells.